ExDrill/CaveEnhancementsMod/README.md

 ## Other

+We won't backport to a specific version.

+There aren't any plans for a forge port at the moment.

+## For those on 1.18!
-This mod needs [GeckoLib](https://github.com/bernie-g/geckolib) to function properly!
+This mod needs [GeckoLib](https://github.com/bernie-g/geckolib) and [Terrablender](https://github.com/Glitchfiend/TerraBlender) to function properly!

-Currently, there aren't any plans for:

-- A forge port

-- A 1.18.1 port

-So please, do not ask :)
+1.18 support is finished, please do not ask for updates on 1.18 :)

+Otherwise, you won't need anything as of now.

+## Readme Last Updated
+(5/31/2022)